Home » Sweets » The Best White Chocolate Chip Cookie Recipe

 Bake the cookies at 375º for 7-9 minutes, until the edges are just starting to brown and the centers have puffed.
 They will be slightly underbaked when you remove them from the oven, but that’s what you want.
 They’ll finish setting as they cool.

-Allow the cookies to cool on the cookie sheets for about 15 minutes before transferring them to a cooling rack or a serving platter.
+Allow the cookies to cool on the cookie sheets for about 15 minutes before transferring them to a wire rack or a serving platter.
 The centers will be warm and gooey and the edges will be delightfully crisp and brown.

 A bitten white chocolate chip cookie on a white surface.
 Other cookies and white chocolate chips surround it.